-Luckily there are many tools available that helps with “linting” and formatting yaml file, I will introduce two of those tools in this small article.
-I will also cover the issue of handling long strings thoroughly in another blog post titled: YAML Files – Formatting Long Strings.
+Luckily there are many tools available that helps with “linting” and formatting yaml file, I will introduce two of those tools in this blog post.
+I cover the issue of handling long strings thoroughly in another blog post titled: YAML Files – Formatting Long Strings.

 yamllint is an open-source command line tool written by Adrien Vergé in python and hosted on github under: https://github.com/adrienverge/yamllint/.

 Once installed, the tool can be invoked directly from the command line with:

 The tool checks for the validity of syntax, additionally it also highlights multiple usage of the same key, as well as non-breaking formatting issues such as lines’ width, trailing spaces, indentation, spaces before the comments.

 The output would look like the following example depending on the content of the file:

 yamllint some_file.yaml ./somme_file.yaml 24:81 error line too long (152 > 80 characters) (line-length) 26:81 error line too long (156 > 80 characters) (line-length) 39:30 warning truthy value should be one of [false, true] (truthy) 52:81 error line too long (144 > 80 characters) (line-length)

 The tool is well maintained and well documented, and the docs can be found under https://yamllint.readthedocs.io/en/stable/.

 yamllint consistently, it is recommended to add a git hook that invokes yamllint before committing the code to the git repository.

 One way to do that is to integrate yamllint with